Following resounding success in 2019 when the Raft Race was reintroduced as part of the Festival, we’re delighted that

-Teams are invited to compete in the event in the New Harbour on the afternoon of Saturday 22nd June.
+Teams are invited to compete in the event in the New Harbour at 2.30pm on Saturday 22nd June.
 Visitors are encouraged to come along and cheer on the teams!

 The object of the Raft Race is to design and build a raft that can stay afloat and take up to 3 team members across the water in the New Harbour.
 All by paddle power and using whatever materials you can beg, borrow or otherwise source!

 Prizes will be awarded for 1st, 2nd and 3rd places.
 Also prizes for the best dressed team – get those fancy dress costumes looked out, the more colourful and flamboyant the better!

 Rafts / Teams must be registered in advance of the 22nd June 2019.

 Entry £5 per raft (please note a Festival entry pass is also required, please purchase separately in advance).

 Multiple entries permitted per organisation – go ahead and challenge your workmates!